 You can use the Government’s online eligibility checker tool to find coronavirus financial support for your business.

 You can also find out more about the range of support available to you visit www.businesssupport.gov.uk and follow the links to Business Support.

 You can sign up to our business e-newsletter at www.wychavon.gov.uk/email-alerts and we will provide you with the latest updates direct to your inbox.

 If you are self-employed you can apply for help through the Self-employment Income Support Scheme.

 Commercial tenants who cannot pay their rent because of coronavirus will be protected from eviction.
-This means no business will be forced out of their premises if they miss a payment in the next three months.
+This means no business will be forced out of their premises if they miss a payment.

 Read the announcement on ban on evictions for commercial tenants for more information.